outpaddling/Coding-Standards/README.md

 in application programming.
 There are other constructs available in modern languages that make modular programming convenient and efficient.

 3. Write cohesive code, i.e. keep related code together.
-Each function should serve one purpose and each purpose should be served by one function.
+Each subprogram should serve exactly one purpose and each purpose should be served by exactly one subprogram.
 Initialize loop variables in or immediately before the loop, not pages earlier.
+The reader should not have to jump around the program to find all the pieces needed to understand one of the functions it performs.

 ## Performance